• HEALTH & NUTRITION

 4. Support PMS

-With this in mind, it’s thought that magnesium supplements can help to ease PMS symptoms, like menstrual cramps and water retention, by helping to stabilize magnesium levels throughout the month.
+With this in mind, it’s thought that magnesium supplements can help ease PMS symptoms, like menstrual cramps and water retention, by helping to stabilize magnesium levels throughout the month.

 5. Support brain health